mcore1976/badUSB/README.md

 # badUSB
 This is BadUSB device example based on ARDUINO MICRO SS BETTLE.
 This is a clone of Arduino Leonardo based on ATMEGA32U4 chip looking similar to Arduino Digispark.
-It may be 5V based or 3.3V based, this is not relevant in this case.
+It may be 5V based or 3.3V based - it is not relevant in this case.

 The scripts for ARDUINO MICRO SS BEETLE were ported from Digispark Poorman's Rubber Ducky : https://github.com/MTK911/Attiny85